felixxvo7/Portfolio-optimization-to-stock-trading/README.md

 - **Tools Used**:
   - Quadratic programming and optimization algorithms.
   - Theoretical formulas for portfolio weights and variance.
+  - Both uses MATLAB to analyze and visualize.
 - **Experiments**:
-  - Real US stock data from Yahoo Finance.
+  - Real US stock data collected from Yahoo Finance.
   - Comparison of traditional vs. enhanced methods.

 ### Code Breakdown